RahulModak74/Bayesian-Traffic-Prism/README.md

 Our software component risk-analysis.ejs has the placeholder to either include API or your custom model and directly get Gen AI risk scores.

-Professional Consulting: To develop custom modules, advacned attacks like Polyglot, Gen AI integration, reporting or for training / production support pl get in touch pbi@bayesiananalytics.in
+Professional Consulting: To develop custom modules, advanced attacks like Polyglot, Gen AI integration, Slow moving attack detection EDR capabilities rivalling or even potentially exceeding leading vendors and  reporting or for training / production support pl get in touch pbi@bayesiananalytics.in

 🤝 How to Contribute
 We welcome contributions from developers, researchers, and cybersecurity professionals worldwide!
 Here's how you can help: